 Amenity Cost Charges

-A revised Amenity Cost Charge (ACC) Bylaw received second reading on December 15, 2025, following public engagement which took place in the fall of 2025.
-Key changes included:
+The Amenity Cost Charge (ACC) Bylaw No. 6115 was approved by Council on March 23, 2026, following public engagement which took place in the fall of 2025.
+For complete details, see the ACC Bylaw No. 6115.

 What are Amenity Cost Charges?